trisulnsm/dinodoc/trisuldocs/docs/ug/ui/elements.md

 ![](images/netflowvolume.png)

+*Figure: Showing Tooltip in a Graph Module*

 ### Key Dashboard

 You can click on any key items on the chart and it will take you to the [Key dashboard](/docs/ug/ui/key_dashboard) of that Key.

 ![](images/keydashboard1.png)

+*Figure: Key Dashboard*

 ### Retro Charts